 The Underlying Manager expects the recovery in global economic activity to continue into 2022 as several regions continue to benefit from high vaccination rates and public policy shifts towards living with COVID-19, though risks associated with the emergence of the COVID-19 Omicron variant bear monitoring.
-While conditions appear broadly supportive of strategic rotations in the several regions crucial to be highly selective at the sovereign level given significant variations in economic conditions and policy responses, as well as varying vulnerabilities to high inflation and monetary tightening cycles.
+While conditions appear broadly supportive of strategic rotations into risk assets, it remains crucial to be highly selective at the sovereign level given significant variations in economic conditions and policy responses, as well as varying vulnerabilities to high inflation and monetary tightening cycles.
 Structural risks associated with massive fiscal spending and excessive monetary accommodation also remain a medium to longer-term concern in several countries.
 Debt levels have risen significantly in just about every country.
 Additionally, financial market overreliance on extraordinary monetary accommodation creates the preconditions for a potential financial market shock when policy begins to normalise.
 Exiting the pandemic is unlikely to be a completely smooth transition.
-The Underlying Manager expects inflation figures in many countries to remain elevated into 2022, driven by a combination of factors that include supply and demand mismatches.
-The true test will be whether any of these factors become persistent enough to feed into longer-term inflation expectations, which would reate self-sustaining policy.
-Specific emerging markets with inflation concerns have already begun raising rates while other countries are looking towards normalising policy to keep alread of the curve, given strengthening economic conditions.
+The Underlying Manager expects inflation figures in many countries to remain elevated into Q12022, driven by a combination of factors that include supply and demand mismatches.
+The true test will be whether any of these factors become persistent enough to feed into longer-term inflation expectations, which would create self-sustaining price pressures.
+Many central banks have begun considering when and at what pace to begin normalising policy.
+Specific emerging markets with inflation concerns have already begun raising rates while other countries are looking towards normalising policy to keep ahead of the curve, given strengthening economic conditions.
 The Underlying Manager expects a growing divergence on the monetary policy front as certain developed market central banks trend towards policy normalisation while certain emerging market central banks are compelled to tighten policy to contend with rising inflationary pressures.